prismicio/prismic-gatsby/docs/migrating-from-v2-to-v3.md

 In v2, Image fields contained the image thumbnail data at the same level as the primary image data.
-If you had a `mobile` thumbnail size, for example, the `mobile` field would be at the same level as the `url` field of the primary image.
+If you had a `mobile` thumbnail size, for example, the `mobile` field would be at the same level as the primary image's `url` field.
 This could potentially cause conflicts if a thumbnail name took the name of an existing image field.

 In v3, image thumbnail fields are nested under a `thumbnails` field.